gravitational/teleport/docs/5.0/kubernetes-access.md

 access to Kubernetes clusters.
 This enables the following capabilities:

 * Teleport acts as a single authentication endpoint for both SSH and multiple Kubernetes clusters.
-Users can authenticate against a Teleport proxy using Teleport's [`tsh login`](cli-docs.md#tsh-login) command and retrieve credentials for both SSH and Kubernetes API.
+Users can authenticate against a Teleport Access Plane using Teleport's [`tsh login`](cli-docs.md#tsh-login) command and retrieve credentials for both SSH and Kubernetes API.
 * Users RBAC roles are always synchronized between SSH and Kubernetes, making it easier to implement policies like _developers must not access production data_.
 * Complete `kubectl` auditing and session recordings for `kubectl exec`
 * Multi Kubernetes Support.
 Quickly switch between multiple K8s clusters using [`tsh kube login`]()

+## Start Here

+Before we dive into setup, we've a few options to help guide you.
+We've create Teleport Kubernetes Access to easy for solo-devs accessing minikube to large enterprises accessing hundreds of Kubernetes clusters.

+Example Kubernetes Cluster Configurations:

+* Connecting to a local MicroK8s Cluster:
+     * Use Option 2, once setup you'll need to connect to Ingress via TODO

+* Connecting to one EKS/GKS hosted Kubernetes:
+      * Use Option 2, once setup you'll need to connect to Ingress via TODO

+* Connecting to multiple Kubernetes clusters in one cloud/region:
+      * Use Option 1, once setup you'll need to connect via the root Teleport service.

+* Connecting to multiple Kubernetes clusters in multiple regions/cloud:
+      *  Use Option 1, once setup you'll need to connect via the root Teleport service.
+      *  Use Option 1 combined with [Trusted Clusters](kubernetes-access.md/#multiple-kubernetes-clusters-via-trusted-cluster)

 ## Teleport Kubernetes Service